MallikarjunagoudA/MallikarjunagoudA/README.md

 Solid Principles find details below https://github.com/MallikarjunagoudA/KnowMoreSolidPriclples

-I completed:
+recently overviewed on:
-a overView on Linq. and give all details with examples. find it here https://github.com/MallikarjunagoudA/LINQ and find the article on it here https://medium.com/@aamallikarjuna18/linq-language-integrated-query-99554d45f859
+ Linq. and give all details with examples. find it here https://github.com/MallikarjunagoudA/LINQ and find the article on it here https://medium.com/@aamallikarjuna18/linq-language-integrated-query-99554d45f859

 started to get more detials on :